sfkonrad/M11_Challenge_Submission/README.md

 ## Step 4: Create a Time Series Model with Prophet

-Now, you need to produce a time series model that analyzes and forecasts patterns in the hourly search data.
+Next, we produced a time series model that analyzes and forecasts patterns in the hourly search data.
 > To do so, we completed the following steps:
 > 1. Set up the Google search data for a Prophet forecasting model.
 > 2. After estimating the model, we plot the forecast to identify the near-term forecast for the popularity of MercadoLibre.